eilw/sentiment-analysis/README.md

-#Does it suck?
+#Love it or leave it
-###A tongue-in-cheek due diligence research engine powered by Twitter sentiment analysis
+### A webapp analysing the current sentiment of a search term through Twitter sentiment analysis

 [![Stories in Ready](https://badge.waffle.io/rufusraghunath/crowdsource-due-diligence.png?label=ready&title=Ready)](http://waffle.io/rufusraghunath/crowdsource-due-diligence)

 Makers Academy final project, made collaboratively by Rufus Raghunath, Eirik Wiig, Scott Gledhill, and Jonny Pickard.
-View it on Heroku at https://does-it-suck.herokuapp.com/.
+View it on Heroku at https://love-it-or-leave-it.herokuapp.com/.

 ![main_search](/angular/app/images/screenshots/main_search.png)

 #####Problem statement

-It's hard to gage the quality of anything before buying it.
-A simple tool for crowdsourcing an opinion on whether stuff sucks is in order.
+Help me understand the opinion of the crowd of what I am interested in.

 #####Approach